webflavour/resilience-vs-hystrix/README.md

 >  npm install --save react-router-dom

-- We need then a .babelrc, index.html and index.jsx file
+- We need then a .babelrc, index.html and index.js file
-- We generated a "src" folder, inside of this folder we generated a App.jsx and App.css file.
+- We generated a "src" folder, inside of this folder we generated a App.js and App.css file.
 - With "npm start" we can start the frontend.
 It is running on http://localhost:1234

 ### Alternative Installation ###